A focus on long-term performance

 We'll help you through the claims process and answer any questions you may have.

 For more information about how to make a claim, read our Permanent Disability Benefit Guide (pdf).

-There are a few ways you can access your money if eligible.
+If we approve your claim, there are a few ways you can access your money.